harrystech/arthur-redshift-etl/cloudformation/README.md

 * Create a role to have permission to run CloudFormation (bootstrap role)
 * Use notifications during CloudFormation ("ETL News")
 * Automatically associate the VPC with the private hosted zone
-* Grant access to DynamoDB table to Redshift copy role